 Rosa is Liesel's foster mother.
 When we first meet her, we don't necessarily trust her with Liesel.
 We're nervous.
-And let's face it, Rosa is down-right abusive with her wooden spoons and her constant scolding and criticism.
+And let's face it—Rosa is down-right abusive with her wooden spoons and her constant scolding and criticism.
 But she's also probably super-stressed and scared out of her wits.

-In the end, Rosa stops the abuse, though not the endearingly foul language that she, Hans, Liesel, and Rudy all use.
-Although she will never be to Liesel what Hans is, she becomes a beloved figure.
-Rosa goes from wicked foster mother to comforter and even role model.
+In the end, Rosa stops the abuse... though not the (endearingly) foul language that she, Hans, Liesel, and Rudy all use.
+Although she will never be to Liesel what Hans is, she becomes a beloved figure—and even a role model.